stevenhua0320/diffpy.srmise/news/Recookiecut.rst

 **Fixed:**

-* Cookiecuttered diffpy.srmise to new Billingegroup standard.
+* Recookiecuttered diffpy.srmise to new BillingeGroup standard

 **Security:**